deathsave/grand-prix/docs/RULES.md

 How things are supposed to Work
 -------------------------------

-A day before the Pacific Northwest Pinball & Arcade Show, this game was not even flipping.
-Many burned up components and a hell of a lot of elbow grease later, well... there's still much to do.
-But she's flipping!
+A day before the 2024 Pacific Northwest Pinball & Arcade Show, this game was not even flipping.
+Many burned up components and a hell of a lot of elbow grease later, well there's still much to do ...but she's flipping!
 If you've got ideas, share them with Death Save Pinball Cult.

-### General Modes
+### General

-#### Pit Row

-> Every driver's got to pit Cole...

-- Fuel up, lube up, and change the treads
+Out of the gate, try to get into the Backfire Hole with a skillful plunge.
+This will immediate drop the Green Flag.
+Otherwise, **your adventure begins in the pit**.
+But don't fret, Your ride is almost ready to roll.
+You only need to fill up the tank (hit the Fuel target).

 #### Green-flag (Main Mode)